 Prefer staying in a vacation rental during your 3 days in Leavenworth?
 Here are a few places to check out:

-- Condo in the heart of the village – You’ll be right in the middle of the action during your Leavenworth trip as you relax in your balcony overlooking the village, and seconds away from restaurants and shops in this condo. (rates start at $195 per night; book your room here)
+- Condo in the heart of the village – You’ll be right in the middle of the action during your Leavenworth trip as you relax in your balcony overlooking the village, and seconds away from restaurants and shops in this condo. (rates start at $195 per night)

-- Mountainview House – You’ll be downtown and have views of the mountains from this condo that sleeps up to four guests. (rates start at $234 per night; book your room here)
+- Mountainview house – You’ll be downtown and have views of the mountains from this condo that sleeps up to four guests. (rates start at $234 per night)

-- Three-bedroom home – This house is on the outskirts of town so you’ll have some privacy along with scenic views. (rates start at $147 per night; book your room here)
+- Three-bedroom home – This house is on the outskirts of town so you’ll have some privacy along with scenic views. (rates start at $147 per night)